acg/alangrow.com/content/blog/music-to-program-to.html.md

 <a name="dmx-krew-broken-sd140-part-ii"></a>

 What is an SD140, and are we sure it's safe to use a broken one?
-I have no idea, but it sounds great.
 Harsh electro rhythm sounds topped with sweet melodies.
-"Apple Grid" is a standout.
+"Apple Grid" is a standout track.

 <div class="spotify ep">
   <iframe src="https://open.spotify.com/embed/album/1eDpqYQe0AgJKLEVd0TsMz" width="100%" height="100%" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>